Cryoscopic constant

 Through cryoscopy, a known constant can be used to calculate an unknown molar mass.
 The term "cryoscopy" means "freezing measurement" in Greek.
-Freezing point depression is a colligative property, so ΔT depends only on the number of solute particles dissolved, not the nature of those particles.
-Cryoscopy is related to ebullioscopy, which determines the same value from the ebullioscopic constant (of boiling point elevation).
+Freezing point depression is a colligative property, so ΔT depends only on the number of solute particles dissolved, not on the nature of those particles.
+Cryoscopy is related to, and is the opposite of ebullioscopy, which determines the same value from the ebullioscopic constant (of boiling point elevation).

-The value of K_{f}, which depends on the nature of the solvent can be found out by the following equation:
+The value of K_{f}, which depends on the nature of the solvent, can be calculated by the following equation: